 First, different cranksets may have a different number of arms or direct-mount interfaces (connecting the cranks to the chainrings), and they may be positioned differently.

-Campagnolo road bike cranksets come with four arms, evenly distributed, as do FSA’s.
+Campagnolo road bike cranksets such as Super Record Wireless come with four arms, distributed evenly, as do FSA’s.

 Bolt circle diameter (BCD) explained

 On conventional cranksets, the chainrings bolt to the spider arms on the right-hand crank.